 Career Opportunities for a Coach

-Coaching is a skill set that can be used by professionals within a wide range of industries.
+A coaching qualification develops a skill set that can be used by professionals within a wide range of industries.
 Such as human resources, organisational development, financial planning, medical health care, mental health care, facilitation, training and talent development.

-Coaches can work within various sectors.
+Coaches can work across various sectors.
 They are great additions to non-profit organisations, and corporations and even the government have a place for them.
+Which means a certified professional coach can choose where they most want to make a difference.
+Essentially, by developing your coaching skill set and ensuring you have reputable coaching qualifications, you could have an endless number of career opportunities.

 Universal Coaching Skill Sets